 Information for a timely warning may be received from several different sources, including Campus Safety, local police, Ocean County Prosecutor's Office or any other law enforcement agency.
-Additionally, crimes or incidents may be reported to college officials as enumerated under the sexual assault policy.
-Even though the crime or incident may not be investigated due to the victim's wishes, a timely warning may still be required.
+Additionally, crimes

 Who is Authorized to Issue a Timely Warning?

 The Executive Director of College Relations is responsible to release timely warnings after consultation with the Director of Campus Safety and Security, the President, the Executive Vice President of Finance and Administration, the Vice President of Academic Affairs, and the Vice President of Student Affairs.
 Only in exigent circumstances should a release come from any other individual on campus.
 If the Officer in Charge (OIC) of DCSS believes that a timely warning should be issued, he/she will contact the Director of Campus Safety and Security before doing so.